Healthcare, medical and dental equipment appraisals.

 What you get

 You receive a complete report, not a printout: a written narrative of scope and methodology, an itemized appendix valuing each asset, and photographs from inspection.
-Independent and certified, with senior review before it leaves.
+Independent and certified, with senior review before it leaves the firm.

-- Itemized appendix, narrative and photographs in every file
+• Itemized appendix, narrative and photographs in every report

-- Lender-fluent: Jesse Lukes came up inside the bank at BMO, originating loans and reviewing collateral, so the file reads the way a lender reads it
+• Lender-fluent: Jesse Lukes came up inside the bank at BMO, originating loans and reviewing collateral, so our report reads the way a lender needs it to

 Common questions